mravendi/mravendi.github.io/_posts/cvoverview.md

 We may assign label 5 to dogs, label 2 to cars, label 0 to airplanes, and label 9 to trucks.
 As you may note, there may be more than one object in the images, however, the labels correspond to the dominant objects.

 This task has also many applications in industry from autonomous vehicles to medical imaging to automatically identify objects in images.
+In Chapter 3 of my book, I implemented a multi-class calssification in PyTorch with the scripts available [here](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/tree/master/Chapter03).

 ## Object Detection